 Congresswoman Debbie Lesko represents Arizona’s 8th Congressional District.
-In May 2018, she was sworn in to the U.S. House of Representatives after winning a special election and was recently reelected for a full two-year term.
-For the 116th Congress, Congresswoman Lesko serves on the House Judiciary, House Rules, and House Homeland Security Committees.
-She also serves as the Co-Chair of the Congressional Caucus for Women’s Issues.
+In May 2018, she was sworn in to the U.S. House of Representatives after winning a special election and was recently reelected for her third full term.

 Congresswoman Lesko received her Bachelor’s degree from the University of Wisconsin.
 She lives in Peoria with her husband, Joe, and they have three children.